Collegiate university: Macau

 The University of Macau has moved to a residential college system since 2010, when two pilot colleges were established.
 Further colleges have been founded since, and the university became collegiate in 2014, with 10 colleges in operation.

 New Zealand

 In New Zealand the University of Otago has 15 residential colleges, of which one (Abbey College) is postgraduate-only, nine are undergraduate-only and five take both postgraduate and undergraduate students.
 Most of the colleges are owned and managed by the university, but there are five independent "affiliated colleges" (City College, Knox College, St Margaret's College, Salmond College and Selwyn College).
 Membership of a college is not obligatory for students, and only students in residence count as college members.
 The colleges manage admission to the college (but not the university) and provide academic tutorials to students.

+Singapore

+The University of the Arts Singapore (UAS) is a publicly-funded private collegiate university in Singapore.
+It is a federation of two local arts colleges —Nanyang Academy of Fine Arts, and LASALLE College of the Arts.
+It was announced as a planned-university in 2021, and took its present name in 2022.

+UAS will be the seventh local university of Singapore, and also will be the only publicly-funded private university other than the defunct and restructured UniSIM in Singapore.
+UAS will have its own degree-conferring power in Singapore.

 United Kingdom

 There are a number of British universities with colleges of different types.
 Some are listed bodies under the Education Reform Act 1988 legally recognised as "Institutions of a University", while others are not; colleges of the University of London are recognised bodies under the 1988 act that have the right to award degrees of the University of London and (in many cases) their own degrees.
 Some colleges are legally independent of their parent university, while others are not.

 Collegiate universities with centralised teaching and undergraduate teaching in colleges: